 In a fraction of the time of any of your nursing courses, you can finish and hold your certificate from a prestigious school.
 You will walk away from our course confident in your training and knowledge of cosmetic injectables.

 Botox training at National Laser Institute:

-Our CME Hybrid Online Cosmetic Injection Course includes live and interactive classroom teaching and demonstrations.
+Our CE/CME Online Cosmetic Injection Course includes live and interactive classroom teaching and demonstrations.
 You will learn from some of the most respected professionals in medical aesthetics including dermatologists, plastic surgeons, seasoned aesthetic nurses and more.
 Expect to learn all about: